Kilt

 What happened afterwards?

-Nothing really.
-Surroundings saw me in kilts and got used to it, inclusive my dear wife.
-At first I would only wear a kilt when on my own.
-Later when we were far from home, she joined me and since several years also when we are shopping grocery in the local supermarkets.
+I started wearing the kilt openly, and more people, of course, got to know about it.
+At first, I would only wear a kilt when on my own.
+Later, when far from home, my wife would join me and since several years, also when we are shopping grocery in the local supermarkets.

 How are the reactions to your kilt when out and about?